FabianSchuetze/weakly-supervised/README.md

 Datasets
 --------
-The module so far has been tested with the PennFudanDataSet, the Vaihingen 2D dataset, Coco 2014, and Pascal VOC 2007.
+The module so far has been tested with the PennFudanDataSet, the Vaihingen 2D dataset, and Coco 2014.
 For a detailed description of how to integrate these datasets into the current code, please go to the data [folder](./data/README.md).